6 Biggest Mistakes People Make When Choosing Hypnosis Training

 So you want to become a hypnotist.
-Here’s the lowdown on how to avoid hypnosis training courses that only scratch the surface of what’s possible.
+Then here’s the lowdown on how to avoid hypnosis training courses that only scratch the surface of what’s possible.

 1. Training With A Novice Hypnotist

 Make sure that you choose a trainer that is a seasoned professional.
-One who has extensive experience working with paying clients.
+This means one who has extensive experience working with paying clients.
 You are looking for someone with the wisdom to know what you need to learn to succeed.

 2. Having A Classroom-Only Experience